Working as a medical research scientist means you'll be contributing to important developments in the world of medicine

 Training may be more structured in industry and it may be possible for you to develop your own training programme with guidance from a mentor.

 Career structures vary between sectors.
 In academia, once you've completed your PhD, it's likely you'll enter a postdoctoral position.
 These are normally short-term contracts of up to three years.

-Career progression is related to the success of your research project(s) and the quality and quantity of original papers you publish.
-With experience, you can progress to senior research fellow or professor and can on day manage your own team.
+Career progression is related to the success of your research project(s), the quality and quantity of original papers you publish and your success in attracting funding.
+Building up experience in laboratory specialties can also help.
+With experience, you can progress to senior research fellow or professor and can one day manage your own team.

 You'll usually have to undertake a few short-term contracts before you have a chance of securing a sought-after permanent position in academic science.
 There are often teaching duties attached to these positions and opportunities are limited with high levels of competition.

 Career development tends to be more structured in industry, hospitals or research institutes and involves taking on increased responsibilities, such as supervising and managing projects.

 With experience and a successful track record, you can move into senior research and management roles.
 It's also be possible in some industrial companies to move into other functions, such as production, quality assurance, HR or marketing.